About Dental Implants

 Your One Stop Shop to a Radiant Smile

 Are you ready to reclaim control of your smile by replacing your missing tooth or teeth with a dental implant?
 Our dental implants in Lombard have helped many patients get the look and feel of their naturally beautiful smile back.
 Because we believe nothing is more special than the health and happiness of our patients, our dental implant restoration at Brett Blacher DDS is custom designed to help each of our patients discover the smile they’ve always wanted but never thought they could have.
+Call our Lombard dental office today at (630) 916-0701 to schedule an appointment.

 Dental Implants Are Changing the Lives of Many of Our Patients